gioelecrispo/chunkipy/README.md

 ### Development
 To start developing chunkipy, it is recommended to:

-1. Create a virtual environment
+1. Create a virtual environment (e.g. `python -m venv .venv`) and activate it
 2. Install poetry via `pip install poetry`
 3. Install the development dependencies via one of these commands: